joemanley201/blockly_proofs/README.md

 # blockly_proofs
-Developing components using "Blockly For Education" to teach proofs
+Developing a tool to aid teaching Proofs using "Blockly For Education"
 ### File Structure
 - js/ contains the JavaScript files
 - media/ contains images and mp3 files